Skip to main content

 info

 Redis is currently supported for all serializable messages which are published externally.
-The minimum supported Redis version is 6.2 or higher (required for streams functionality).
+The minimum supported Redis version is 6.2 (required for streams functionality).

-Under the hood, when a backing database (or any other compatible technology) is configured, all outgoing messages are first serialized.
-These serialized messages are then transmitted via a Multiple-Producer Single-Consumer (MPSC) channel to a separate thread, which is implemented in Rust.
+Under the hood, when a backing database (or any other compatible technology) is configured, all outgoing messages are first serialized, then transmitted via a Multiple-Producer Single-Consumer (MPSC) channel to a separate thread (implemented in Rust).
 In this separate thread, the message is written to its final destination, which is presently Redis streams.

 This design is primarily driven by performance considerations.
 By offloading the I/O operations to a separate thread, we ensure that the main thread remains unblocked and can continue its tasks without being hindered by the potentially time-consuming operations involved in interacting with a database or client.